mostofashakib/BookGenreClassifier/README.md

 # Book Genre Classifier

-This program which takes in a json and csv file and scans the json for keywords associated with scores then it returns the genre of the books along with their scores in a sorted order.
+This program takes in a json file and csv file as parameters.
+The program then scans the json file for keywords associated with scores it then identifies possible genre for a book along with their likelyhood.
+Lastly, it returns the genre of the books along with their scores in a sorted order.

 • Language: Python 3.7.2